albjerto/moon-landing/README.md

 All the agents implement a `BaseAgent`, which contains the basic functions common to all of them.
 DoubleDQNAgent extends FixedDQNAgent.

 ### Models ###
-The available models are implemented in the `models.py`:
+The available models are implemented in the file `models.py`:
 - DQN
 - Dueling DQN